conorm110/IceMaker/README.md

     ```

 ## Creating and Uploading Projects with IceMaker
+**0. Installing the Extension**
+- Download latest release
+- In VS Code, press `CTRL + SHIFT + X` to open extensions menu
+- Above the extensions marketplace search, click the 3 dots, install from VSIX, then select the VSIX in the release

 **1. Setting Up a New Project**
  - Create and open a new directory in VS Code
  - Open command palette